Concrete Resources Explained: How Use Them With Children To Develop Their Mastery Of Maths

 School resources: Hundred squares, percentage cubes

-Hundred squares are useful for supporting children’s understanding of the concept of percentage being ‘out of 100’.
+Hundred squares and number squares are useful for supporting children’s understanding of the concept of percentage being ‘out of 100’.
 Hundred squares can be shaded in, or place counters on each square, to represent different percentages.

 Percentage cubes are also useful in helping children to understand percentages and enable children to see the link between fractions, decimals and percentages.